Ridrik/DroneLab-Demo/docs/quadcopterX_overview.md

 # Quadcopter Actuator Model (X Configuration)

 This document describes the quadcopter actuator system used in the simulator.
-It covers the motor geometry, MAVLink actuator input mapping, and the two internal ESC/thrust models (open-loop and closed-loop).
+It covers the motor geometry, actuator default input mapping, and the two internal ESC/thrust models (open-loop and closed-loop).

 ---